legerch/QBarcode/README.md

 target_link_libraries(${PROJECT_NAME} PRIVATE qbarcode)
 ```

-## 3.2.
-CMake options

-This library provide some **CMake** build options:
-- _add here your custom CMake library options, for each, add: the name, the default value, when to use and what consequences_

 # 4. How to use
 ## 4.1.
 Usage

-_An "usage" section example_

-Please refer to `myns::MyClass` class documentation for more details.
+Please refer to the [list of classes][dox-class-list] documentation for more details.

 ## 4.2.
 Library version
 ### 4.2.1.
 Compatibility